Elements-Studio/starswap-front-home/src/pages/faq/index.md

 ### **Does Starswap support USDT or other stablecoins?**

-Starswap supports USDT after the cross-chain bridge goes online.
+Starswap supports USDT in starcoin chain and USDC in aptos chain after the cross-chain bridge goes online.

 ### **Is there a cross-chain bridge to transfer my USDT assets to Starswap?**